-DMH Operational Standard Rule Number Rule Content Determination 13.5 Facilities and services must be in compliance with Section 504 of the Rehabilitation Act of 1973, as l ÷ amended, and the Americans with Disabilities Act (P.L.
+DMH Operational Standard Rule Number Rule Content Determination 13.5 Facilities and services must be in compliance with In compliance with and Section 504 of the Rehabilitation Act of 1973, as supports 42 CFR § amended, and the Americans with Disabilities Act 441.301(c)(4)(i) through (v) of the Final Rule.
+(P.L.
 101-336).
 Based on the needs of the individuals served in each residence/program, Supervised Living Supported Living, and Host Home Services must make necessary modifications as outlined in 13.5 B-G and Rule 13.6.
 Services cannot be denied based on the need for modifications.

-441.301(c)(4)(i) through (v) of the Final Rule.

-- A. There must be written and implemented policies and procedures and written documentation in the record that each individual receiving services and/or parent(s)/legal representative(s) is informed of their rights while served by the program, at intake and at least annually thereafter if he/she continues to receive services.
-The individual receiving services and/or parent/legal representative must also be given a written copy of these rights, which at a minimum, must include: - a.
-The services within the program and other services available regardless of cultural barriers and limited English proficiency; - b.
-The right to access services that support an individual to live, work and participate in the community to the fullest extent of the individual's capability; - The right to services and choices, along with program rules and regulations, that support recovery/resiliency and personcentered services and supports; - d.
-The right to be referred to other providers services and supports in the event the provider is unequipped or unable to serve the individual; - e.
+14.1 There must be written and implemented In compliance with and A. policies and procedures and written supports 42 CFR § 441.301(c)(4)(iv) of the documentation in the record that each Final Rule with the individual receiving services and/or parent(s)/legal representative(s) is following added effective informed of their rights while served by July 1, 2016: the program, at intake and at least annually thereafter if he/she continues to receive The right to have visitors services.
+The individual receiving services of his/her choosing at any time, to the greatest extent and/or parent/legal representative must also be given a written copy of these possible.
+Visitation rights rights, which at a minimum, must include: cannot be withheld as punishment or in any other manner that a.
+The services within the program and other services available regardless of unreasonably infringes on cultural barriers and limited English the individual's stated proficiency; rights; b.
+The right to access services that support The right to daily, private an individual to live, work and communication (phone, participate in the community to the email. mail. etc.) without fullest extent of the individual's hindrance unless capability; clinically contraindicated.
+If restrictions to c.
+The right to services and choices, along communication are put in with program rules and regulations, that place, the individual has support recovery/resiliency and personthe right to the following: centered services and supports; (d) For ID/DD Waiver providers, a written plan must be in place which d.
+The right to be referred to other providers services and supports in the outlines the how and event the provider is unequipped or when restrictions will be unable to serve the individual: lifted or faded and be signed by the individual.

+e.
 The right to refuse treatment/services;